-On your Jordan Jerusalem Tour Package After breakfast, enjoy a day tour to tombs (Maqamat) of (Abu Ubaydah Amer bin Al-Jarrah, Muath bin Jabal, Shurahbil bin Hasnah, Amer bin Abi Waqqas and Dirrar bin Al-Azwar) at the Jordan Valley.
+On your Jordan Jerusalem Tour Package After breakfast, enjoy a day tour of tombs (Maqamat) of (Abu Ubaydah Amer bin Al-Jarrah, Muath bin Jabal, Shurahbil bin Hasnah, Amer bin Abi Waqqas, and Dirrar bin Al-Azwar) at the Jordan Valley.
 You will also visit the cave of Prophet Lot (PBUH).
-Lunch will be in the Dead Sea.
+Lunch will be in the the Dead Sea.
 Ishaa prayer at King Hussein Mosque.
 Return to hotel in Amman for overnight.

-Have Breakfast and then visit Bethlehem (birthplace of Issa) and Galil (Hebron) to visit and pray at Ibrahimi Mosque and tombs of Abraham and his family.
-Transfer to Allenby Bridge, you will depart to Allenby bridge to cross into Jordan.
+Have Breakfast and then visit Bethlehem (birthplace of Issa) and Galil (Hebron) to visit and pray at Ibrahimi Mosque and the tombs of Abraham and his family.
+Transfer to Allenby Bridge, you will depart to Allenby Bridge to cross into Jordan.
 Then head to the Dead Sea for lunch.
-Continue heading to Amman, overnight in Amman.
+Continue reading to Amman, overnight in Amman.

-At the end of your Jordan Jerusalem tour, you have a breakfast at the hotel the, transfer to Queen Alia International airport.
+At the end of your Jordan Jerusalem tour, you have breakfast at the hotel and then, transfer to Queen Alia International airport.

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|